Frost-Free Sillcocks: The Best Choice for an Outside Water Faucet and Hose Bib

 Here are the supplies you’ll need:

 A frost-free hose sillcock or hose bib has a stem that is 6 to 12 inches long.
-It prevents cold weather from freezing your pipes because the stem washer & seat valve reside inside your house (where, as my daughter would like to say, it’s warm and cuddly).
+It prevents cold weather from freezing your pipes because the stem washer & seat valve reside inside your house.

 As an added benefit the anti-siphon stops water or other liquids from being siphoned back into your water supply.
 This is only relevant if you’re maniacal (think Emperor Palpatine, the crazy guy who technically killed Darth Vader) and have a hose that is connected to your outside water faucet resting in gasoline or some other toxic chemical.

-An easy installation requires about 4 to 5 inches of copper pipe between your house’s rim joist (a 2 by 8 inch wood beam) and indoor shut off valve.
+An easy installation requires about 4 to 5 inches of copper pipe between your house’s rim joist (a 2 by 8-inch wood beam) and an indoor shut-off valve.

 Leave the outdoor water faucet open to allow excess water to drain from it.